 Many of the newer homes have wood flooring and great rooms.
 That open floor space is highly appealing with its light and airy feel and openness.
-The decorating challenge that I find is that people add their furniture and accessories, and still, their home doesnâ€™t feel â€œfinished.â€ What pulls a room together and anchors it to a particular purpose is a rug.
+The decorating challenge is that people add their furniture and accessories, and still, their home doesnâ€™t feel â€œfinished.â€ What pulls a room together and anchors it to a particular purpose is a rug.
 Rugs add that comfortable feel that is often lacking in a home with all wood flooring; they also cut down on the sound in the house.

 You are not limited to using rugs only over wood or tiled floors.
-Layering rugs, for example, a throw rug over wall-to-wall carpeting offers visual interest and can also be used to define a purpose in a room.
-Getting the appropriately sized rug is essential; you donâ€™t have to have all of your furniture on the rug; however, you will want it partially on the rug.
-Click here for an excellent resource from Wayfair explaining how to choose a rug size for a given space.
+Layering rugs, for example, a throw rug over wall-to-wall carpeting, offers visual interest and can also be used to define a purpose in a room.
+The appropriately sized rug is essential; you donâ€™t have to have all of your furniture on the carpet; however, you will want it partially on the rug.
+Wayfair offers tips on choosing the correct rug sizes for a given space.

 If you have children or animals, or very messy adults, you may want to consider a rug that you can spot-clean.
 Polyester, nylon, or polypropylene (indoor-outdoor) materials offer the best options for spot-cleaning and are generally the least expensive.
-Here is a list of retailers where you can find your perfect rug:

 If you need help deciding on the right size, color, or shape rug to finish a look in your home, call Debbie at 610-955-8202 or email.